 In Archie Sonic #123 when Nack the weasel has kidnapped Sally Acorn and has her held hostage in his hideout, at one point she mouths off to him and he threatens to shoot her with his gun, she responds by slamming her knee into his groin causing him to crumple over in pain.

 In Grant Morrison's The Invisibles, King Mob joyfully shoots an enemy guard in the crotch.
 The rest of the page features the guard's pain and horror as he realizes the impact this will have on his life.

-Although Jesse Custer from Preacher tries his best to be a good guy, he has no qualms with going for the groin.
+Although Jesse Custer from Preacher tries his best to be a good guy, he has no qualms with going for the groin because he was raised to be a Combat Pragmatist.
 In volume 7 a buff KKK thug threatens Jesse, describing how well he (the KKK thug) has bulked up with the help of lots of steroids; Jesse's response is to comment "Balls of mush" and squeeze his testicles so hard they bleed.
 Whether this falls under Crossing the Line Twice depends on personal taste.
 In the same storyline, there's an offscreen fight in which Jesse nutshots a man so hard his testicles recede permanently.